Scarabaeus1031/NEXAH/RESEARCH/NEXAH_DEMONSTRATOR/NEXAH_STRUCTURAL_FINDINGS.md

 ## 🧭 Purpose

 This document presents **empirical findings derived from the NEXAH pipeline**,
-based on systematic visualization and analysis of dynamical systems.
+based on systematic visualization and analysis of nonlinear dynamical systems.

 It provides:

 - evidence-backed observations
-- structural interpretation of system behavior
+- geometric interpretation of system behavior
-- support for the proposed NEXAH conceptual framework
+- justification for structural hypotheses

 ---